osmocom/pysim/docs/osmo-smdpp.rst

 * [by default] uses test certificates copied from GSMA SGP.26 into `./smdpp-data/certs`, assuming that your osmo-smdpp would be running at the host name `testsmdpplus1.example.com`.
-You can of course replace those certificates with your own, whether SGP.26 derived or part of a *private root CA* setup with mathcing eUICCs.
+You can of course replace those certificates with your own, whether SGP.26 derived or part of a *private root CA* setup with matching eUICCs.
 * doesn't understand profile state.
-Any profile can always be downloaded any number of times, irrespective of the EID or whether it was donwloaded before.
+Any profile can always be downloaded any number of times, irrespective of the EID or whether it was downloaded before.
 This is actually very useful for R&D and testing, as it doesn't require you to generate new profiles all the time.
 This logic of course is unsuitable for production usage.
 * doesn't perform any personalization, so the IMSI/ICCID etc. are always identical (the ones that are stored in